Skip to Content

 Many of the sites have 30 amp electric and water hookups, plus the farm cafe, camp store, and shower building are nearby.

-Middle Bay is exclusively for tent campers, with sweeping ocean views, a wooded setting, and a kayak launch nearby.
+Middle Bay is exclusively for tent campers.
+It offers sweeping ocean views, a wooded setting, and a kayak launch nearby.
 There are no hookups, but you will have easy access to potable water and privies.

-West Bay is perfect for kids, with open campsites near a recreation field and playground, and with great views of the ocean and the farm fields.
+West Bay is perfect for kids.
+It has open campsites near a recreation field and playground and great views of the ocean and the farm fields.

 Visit Wolfe’s Neck Center for Agriculture and the Environment